 - The emotional reaction – the perception of the loudness and character of the sound and its disruption to everyday life.

 The effective treatment of tinnitus, therefore, requires addressing both parts, which is the underlying rationale of Tinnitus Retraining Therapy.

 Sound therapy is the use of external sound to “mask” the internal sound of tinnitus.
 This mitigates tinnitus on a number of levels.

-Second, sound therapy can result in what is called “habituation,” where the brain is trained over time to reclassify the tinnitus as an unimportant sound that should be ignored.
+Second, sound therapy encourages “habituation,” where the brain learns over time to reclassify tinnitus as an unimportant sound.

-Third, the use of specialized sound minimizes the hyperactivity in the brain thought to be the underlying mechanism of tinnitus.
-This is called “neuromodulation.”
+Third, specialized sounds minimizes the hyperactivity in the brain, thought to be the underlying mechanism of tinnitus.
+This is “neuromodulation.”